mansoor-mamnoon/prompt-injection-lab/README.md

 Prompt injection is not a string-matching problem.
 It is a control-flow integrity problem for natural-language programs.

 This project builds the infrastructure needed to reason about that rigorously.
-This project builds the infrastructure needed to reason about that rigorously.